 There are many fan-made movies and mock trailers online for Nintendo’s most enduring RPG franchise.
 Every so often, there are also rumors about a movie adaptation in the works.
 To give an example, in 2015, Forbes reported a possible collaboration between Netflix and Nintendo for a live-action Legend of Zelda show.

-In spite of these, and more than 30 years after the first Zelda game, no official Zelda movie adaptation exists.
+In spite of these, and more than 30 years after the first Zelda adventure, no official Zelda film adaptation exists.
 There’s none in the works too.
 Baffling as this is, some fans believe it’s due to Nintendo being highly resistant to film adaptations of her best titles.
 This is no thanks to the box office flop and embarrassment that was 1993’s Super Mario Bros.

-In addition to this, there is also the beloved soundtrack—considered standard repertoire in-game music concerts worldwide.
+In addition to this, there is also the beloved soundtrack—considered standard repertoire for game music concerts worldwide.

-Another best-selling Nintendo franchise, rumors about a Metroid video game movie have been flying about for well over ten years.
+Another best-selling Nintendo franchise, rumors about a Metroid film adaptation have been flying about for well over 10 years.
 Like the case with The Legend of Zelda, none has amounted to anything too.
-This is especially tragic given that there are few other video game series arguably more suitable for film adaptations than the adventures of galactic bounty hunter Samus Aran.
+This is especially tragic given that there are few other franchises arguably more suitable for film adaptations than the adventures of galactic bounty hunter Samus Aran.

 Think about it.
-Metroid is most widely remembered as a game in which an armor-wearing female bounty hunter braves hostile environments to confront deadly alien lifeforms.
+Metroid is most widely remembered as a galactic adventure in which an armor-wearing female bounty hunter braves hostile environments to confront deadly alien lifeforms.
 Lifeforms that are parasitic.
-Does that not remind you of a certain movie from 1979?
+Does that not remind you of a certain horror classic from 1979?
 One directed by Ridley Scott?

 Of note: a key villain in Metroid is named Ridley.

-What I’m saying is, the premise of the Metroid games is long familiar to global audiences.
-This immediately removes one of the key challenges of video game movies; that being the need to find the common ground between video game stories and cinematic plots.
+What I’m saying is that the premise of the Metroid titles is long familiar to global audiences.
+This immediately removes one of the key challenges of video game movies; that being the need to find the common ground between stories to be played and stories to be watched.

 3. Space Quest

 Not only is there a loss in interactivity, many video game elements just do not appeal when depicted by actual people on the big screen.
 To give some examples of the latter: outrageous costumes and exaggerated mannerisms.
-“Quests” that would be a thrill to play but unbearable to watch for even five minutes.
+There are also quests that would be a thrill to play but unbearable to watch for even five minutes.
 Or for even one minute.

-On the other hand, what if an adaptation goes all-out to mock video game tropes?
-A cinematic adventure not so much about the end-boss or quest, but to mock/celebrate the absurdity of video game stories?
+On the other hand, what if an adaptation goes all-out to mock the above-mentioned tropes?
+A cinematic adventure not so much about the end-boss or quest, but to mock/celebrate the absurdity of such stories?
 The likes of Jumanji: Welcome to the Jungle?